alexksikes/CloudMining/README.md

-Cloud Mining is a faceted search user interface for [Sphinx][0].
-It is aimed at nonlinear search and data exploration.
-It makes use of the [fSphinx][1] module for faceted search.
+Cloud Mining automatically builds exploratory faceted search systems.
+It leverages [Sphinx][0] as a full text retrieval engine and [fSphinx][1] for faceted search.
 [SimSearch][2] is used for item based search.
-The facets support different visualizations such as tag clouds, histogram counts and a rose diagram.
-Other visualizations can be provided as plugins.
+The aim is to provide an interface which will encourage nonlinear search and data exploration.
+The facets support different visualizations such as tag clouds, histogram counts or a rose diagram and can be extended with pluggins.

 Create a file called application.py with the following lines: